|

 relates to the ratio of their frequencies, how mathematics guides the

-rhythms and sequences of notes and chords, how transformations of a melody
+illuminate rhythms and sequences of notes and chords, how transformations of

-parallel transformations in mathematics, and other ways mathematics is used
+a melody parallel transformations in mathematics, and other ways mathematics

-(implicitly or explicitly) by composers.
-He published a letter on the
+is used (implicitly or explicitly) by composers.
+He published a letter

-mathematics of harmonic note locations on a guitar string in the September
+on the mathematics of locating harmonic notes on a guitar string in the Sept.

 2004 Acoustic Guitar.